AT1693/Smart-Irrigation-System/README.md

 Finally, you may connect a pump and irrigate the needed areas manually or autonomously through a motor driver.

-Languages Used:- Python 3.6, CPP(for arduino).
+Languages Used:- Python 3.6 and CPP(for arduino).